zanaptak/PcgRandom/README.md

 * `Fast`: Faster variant but with reduced statistical quality.
 Based on MCG generator type.
 * `Invertible`: Variant with the same number of outbut bits as internal state bits.
 Easier to reverse-engineer internal state than other variants.

 A `Pcg128` generator is available only as an Invertible variant; there are no Normal or Fast variants (which would require 256 bits of state) defined in the PCG source material.
+Since there is no Normal variant to serve as a default, there is intentionally no parameterless `Pcg128()` constructor; an Invertible variant must be specified.

 Please refer the [PCG website](http://www.pcg-random.org/) and [paper](http://www.pcg-random.org/paper.html) for further details.